dr-wojak/cabinet/README.md

 Core outcome: Continued inaction is itself a deliberate policy choice with legal, moral and constitutional consequences.
 This project documents the evidence, the theory, and a staged roadmap for corrective action.

-[The Compendium](https://github.com/dr-crunch/nullification-loops/blob/main/compendium.md) discusses the impasse from the point-of-view of various stakeholder.
+[The Compendium](https://github.com/dr-crunch/nullification-loops/blob/main/compendium.md) discusses the impasse from the point-of-view of various stakeholders.
 The OR survey can be adapted as a governance instrument across all EU states.

 ---